alberttheprince/NorthYankton/README.md

 # Credits

 - Thank you to [MissySnowie](https://www.gta5-mods.com/users/MissySnowie) over on GTA5-mods for editing these .ymaps and permitting me to include them!
-- Thank you to Stan (https://github.com/tom-osborne) and Manason (https://github.com/Manason/), and the QBox community (https://github.com/Qbox-project) for their assistance in making this a reality.
+- Thank you to [Stan](https://github.com/tom-osborne) and [Manason](https://github.com/Manason/), and the QBox community (https://github.com/Qbox-project) for their assistance in making this a reality.
 - Thank you TheIndra, your code was invaluable for improving the general functionality and feel of North Yankton
 - Thank you to Re1ease for the standalone teleportation code, which we simplified for this resource (used under GPL 3.0)